-Plant FAQs: Brazos Penstemon
+Plant FAQs: Penstemon Tenuis – Brazos Penstemon

 What is Brazos Penstemon?

-Brazos Penstemon, or Penstemon Brazos, is a striking perennial plant that adds vibrant color and texture to any garden.
+Brazos Penstemon, or Penstemon Tenuis, is a striking perennial plant that adds vibrant color and texture to any garden.
 Known for its tall spikes of tubular flowers, it blooms in shades of pink, purple, and sometimes even white.
 This plant is a member of the Plantaginaceae family and is native to North America, particularly the southern United States.
 Brazos Penstemon is highly valued for its ability to attract pollinators like bees, butterflies, and hummingbirds, making it an excellent choice for gardeners who want to support local wildlife.

 How to Care for Brazos Penstemon?